cyberbotics/webots-doc/guide/object-factory.md

 Derived from [Solid](../reference/solid.md)

-%figure "LeverValve model in Webots."
+%figure "Lever-based valve.
+Handle can be moved in either direction (from up) of 45 degrees.
+"

 ![LeverValve](images/objects/valves/LeverValve/model.png)